faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 1. Joseph could not dictate a coherent or well-worded letter and so was especially incapable of dictating (i.e., orally composing) or writing the Book of Mormon.
 1. Joseph did not consult the dictated manuscript when he returned---he picked up where he left off during the translation process.

-# Critique
+# Reasons to question aspects of Emma's witness

 Many witnesses corroborate that Joseph dictated with his face in a hat containing a seer stone, but there are some reasons to question every other aspect (i.e., #'s 1--4 above) of her testimony.

-## Reasons to question aspects of Emma's witness

-### Denied Joseph Smith's polygamy
+## Denied Joseph Smith's polygamy

 As explained in greater detail [here](https://faenrandir.github.io/a_careful_examination/context-of-emma-smiths-bom-witness/), Emma's witness of the Book of Mormon follows directly after her testimony on polygamy.
-In the same interview, she claims that Joseph never practiced polygamy (but overwhelming evidence suggests that he did[^josephpracticedpolygamy]).
-If Joseph was practicing polygamy then we can conclude that Emma was either lying about the polygamy or she was naive about the actions of her husband,[^emmanaive] either of which weaken our confidence in any given assertation about the translation.
+In the same interview, she claims that Joseph never practiced polygamy, but overwhelming evidence suggests that he did.[^josephpracticedpolygamy]  If Joseph was practicing polygamy then we can conclude that Emma was either lying about his polygamy or she was naive about the actions of her husband,[^emmanaive] either of which weaken our confidence in any given assertation about the translation.

-### Motivated reasoning
+## Motivated reasoning

-## Specific Criticism

-### No notes or manuscripts?
+Many of Emma's children had livelihood's intertwined with the success of the RLDS Church (whose truth-claims at the time still depended on a defense of Joseph's prophethood), so Emma may have been motivated to cast Joseph and the translation in the best possible light.

+## Renewed interest in the Spaulding theory

 Emma's last testimony occurred in the wake of renewed interest[^renewedinterest] in the Spaulding manuscript theory since "Manuscript Story" had just been discovered in 1884 and published by the RLDS Church in 1885.
 Both the interviewer (Joseph Smith III) and interviewee (Emma) likely had this manuscript in mind.
-Over half a century had lapsed since the translation/dictation occurred, so it seems possible that in her haste to discount the Spaulding manuscript theory Emma mis-remembered or embellished aspects.
+Over half a century had lapsed since the translation/dictation occurred, so it seems possible that in her haste to discount the Spaulding manuscript theory Emma misremembered or embellished aspects.

-[Only two statements about no manuscript and those are late and in response to Spaulding ???]

-[One witness Saw manuscripts around oliver, (scholars don't deny it but simply argue it was Cowdery's material)]

-[stone over the manuscript ??]

-### Could not write or dictate a coherent and well-wored letter?
+## Could not write or dictate a coherent and well-worded letter?

 Emma claims that Joseph "could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon."